Roasio2370/4-bit-processor/README.md

 # MEMORY MAPPING
 000-BFF(3072 nibbles) is reserved for the ROM.

-C00-DEF(496 nibbles) is reserved for RAM.
+C00-DFF(512 nibbles) is reserved for RAM.

-DF0-DFF(16 nibbles) is reserved for IO(input/output).
+E00-EFF(256 nibbles) is reserved for VRAM.

-E00-FFF(512 nibbles) is reserved for VRAM(to write/read the bottom half of the display the mos significant bit of the DATA register must be set).
+F00-FFF(256 nibbles) is reserved for IO(input/output).

 # USE CASE
 The processor doesn’t need all the circuitry present on the main view of the Logisim file.
-This is just a use case showing some kind of very limited console with a 32x32 display, four 7-segment displays, one speaker, a joystick(it works just like a D-PAD) and two buttons(A and B).
+This is just a use case showing some kind of very limited console with a 16x16 display, four 7-segment displays, one speaker, a joystick(it works just like a D-PAD) and two buttons(A and B).
 You can change the context where you insert the chip and it should still working properly.
 Though I recommend to reuse the BUS DRIVER as it contains the memory mapping.
-The 32x32 display is composed by 256 3-bit(8 colors) pixels.
+The 16x16 display is composed by 256 3-bit(8 colors) pixels.

 # IO
-The input/output section has 16 address.
+The input/output section has 265 address(first 16 for base IO and the rest for expansion).

 The 0-7 ones are two for each 7-segment display.
 The 8 and 9 are for low and high frecuency of the speaker respectively and the 10(A) is for the volume.
 All these are for write-only.